mangelesg/USA_elections/README.md

 ## Main Conclusions:

-1. The US is currently experience a political polarization.
-By looking at data from 1850-2018 we see that already have been periods where the country was highly divided.
-These are periods in which the Democrats and Republicans dominates by 50% each.
-During other periods, the Congress has been largely dominated by Democratic Party (1930-1990) and before that by Republican Party (1850-1880).
-By looking at a longer time series one is able to identify that the current status does not mean a perpetual state of polarization, but most likely an evolving trend.
+1. The US is currently experience  political polarization.
+However, by analyzing data from 1850-2018, we can see that there have been periods in the past where the country was highly divided, with the Democrats and Republicans evenly splitting the vote.
+Other periods saw the Congress dominated by the Democratic Party (1930-1990) or the Republican Party (1850-1880).
+By looking at a longer time series, we can identify that the current state of polarization is not necessarily permanent, but rather an evolving trend.

+The United States is currently experiencing political polarization.
+However, by analyzing data from 1850-2018, we can see that there have been periods in the past where the country was highly divided, with the Democrats and Republicans evenly splitting the vote.
+Other periods saw the Congress dominated by the Democratic Party (1930-1990) or the Republican Party (1850-1880).

 ![history_github](https://user-images.githubusercontent.com/5301113/225057290-7e9caefd-a657-45d6-a4d7-406a8c4b563f.png)
 <em> Figure 1.
 Composition of USA Congress (Senate + House of Representatives) through time.  </em>

-2. The changes on political party dominance by state, adre due to changes on the party's mentality than on the voters.
-For example, a state that is conservative shifst from Democrat before 1950 (since democrats where conservative, pro-slavery etc) to Republican after 1950 (Republicans started to become more conservative after this date).
+2. Changes in political party dominance by state are due more to changes in party mentality than to shifts in voter sentiment.
+For example, a state that was historically conservative shifted from Democrat to Republican after 1950, as the Democratic Party became more liberal while the Republican Party became more conservative.

-3. Just looking at elections is not enough to determine the conservative/liberal political dominance of the country.
-We would have to add on data on the political views of each party evolving through time.
+3. However, examining election results alone is not sufficient to determine the conservative/liberal political dominance of the country.
+We need additional data on how the political views of each party have evolved over time.